pjsinco/docs.10rempatrick.com/docs/00_Migration_Checklist.md

     * *Alternative Text.* This is a [short description](https://support.google.com/webmasters/answer/114016?hl=en) of the image.

     * *Description*.
 Optional.
-This is the label that will appear under the featured image.
+This is the short, 2-to-4-word label that will appear under the featured image.
 A good label is often simply the name of the pictured physician.

 4. **Choose a category.** Each story will be assigned to one category.
 After you select the category, be sure to uncheck the default "Uncategorized."